ahoymarcus/nextjs-myjs-tech-blog/articles/scrum-method-and-practices-2022-02-10.md

 description: 'Scrum is a lightweight framework that helps peoples, teams and organizations generate value through adaptive solutions for complex problems.'
 ---

-# Scrum Methodology and Practices
+# Scrum Method and Practices

 1. ##### Introduction
 2. ##### The Basic Roles